Getting around in Switzerland

 Around Europe by train

-Three days travel for adult in 2nd class price around Fr.250
+Three days travel for an adult in 2nd class price around Fr.250

 Four days travel Fr.320